Knaque/Quikr/README.md

 Quikr is a Python module made to simplify the programming workflow with short, easily memorable aliases for many common functions.
 Less code, less Googling, less syntax checking, more programming.

 Quikr is designed to be easily approachable for everyone.
-However, if it doesn't quite fit your style, feel free to modify it however you like.
+However, if it doesn't quite fit your style, feel free to fork and modify it however you like.

 ## How to Use
 Until Quikr is added to PyPI (I'll get around to it eventually), this is the current installation process.